danielabar/meblog/src/markdown/reflections-on-effective-teams.md

 For further reading on this topic, see this post on [Developer Effectiveness](https://martinfowler.com/articles/developer-effectiveness.html) on Martin Fowler's blog.

 ## TODO
-* Maybe add CD to Automation section?
-* Where does effective communication (between engineers and between engineers and product) fit in - maybe in Culture of Writing section?
-  * You could have a team of genius developers that can solve every leet code interview question ever written but still not have an effective team if the engineers struggle to understand the user stories, or recognize when there’s additional clarifications to go to PM with.
-This is sometimes called “soft skills”, but I consider it just as critical as the ability to code.
 * Edit feature image
-* Add Objection to fullstack re: some people prefer to specialize
 * Maybe mention original Agile Manifesto from early 2000's? (when exactly), a lot has changed since then including WFH/remote, DEI, recognition of [neurodiversity](https://www.health.harvard.edu/blog/what-is-neurodiversity-202111232645) in the workplace, psychology research on flow state
 * Fullstack:
   * Make the Node.js same language back/front an aside?
-  * Mention that I've worked in all 3 (fullstack, back end only, front end only)